MoneyINC Logo

 17. Old Barrington Estates, North Barrington

 If you don't mind blowing a little over $1.5 million for a property, you might want to cast your eyes in the direction of the North Barrington neighborhood of Old Barrington Estates.
+The city itself typically has a home value of about $688,300 or so, depending on various pricing factors.

-The neighborhood, which consists largely of expansive new builds with every mod con you can imagine, is safe, leafy, and blessed with easy access to the amenities and facilities of the city. if you're happy to sink your entire fortune into a home, you'll find few better places to do it.
+The neighborhood, which consists largely of expansive new builds with every mod con you can imagine, is safe, leafy, and blessed with easy access to the amenities and facilities of the city.
+If you're happy to sink your entire fortune into a home, you'll find few better places to do it.

 16. South River Forest, River Forest

-Located just 12 miles west of Chicago, the city is bristling with history, charm, and the kind of stunning homes you'd willingly suck up a hefty mortgage for.
-If you want to enjoy the champagne and caviar lifestyle, head for the neighborhood of South River Forest, a small little community made up of the city's richest residents.
+That said, if you want to enjoy the champagne and caviar lifestyle, head for the neighborhood of South River Forest, a small community made up of the city's richest residents.
+That makes it an excellent option for the right person, as long as you have the money to afford it.

 15. Lee Woods, Northbrook

 Nor is it particularly difficult to see what makes Northbrook itself so popular.
 With some great schools, fantastic job opportunities, and a crime rate that barely registers, the suburb packs a lot into a relatively small space.
+Expect homes to cost a median of $555,400 or so in this area.

 14. Meadowbrook, Deerfield